Understanding IRS Form 3115: Application for Change in Accounting Method

 The lookback period calculations can be complex, especially for buildings held for many years

-For example, if you purchased a commercial building four years ago and now want to implement cost segregation, you'll need to:
+If you purchased a commercial building four years ago and now want to implement cost segregation, you'll need to:

 Recalculate depreciation as if cost segregation had been used from the start